-Each year the Remuneration Committee sets KPI's for the MD and CFO for the financial year, with a view to directly aligning the individuals' annual incentive opportunity to execution of the Group's business strategy.
-The MD determines the KPI's which are aligned to the delivery of the strategy and performance of the business.
+Each year the Remuneration Committee sets KPIs for the MD and CFO for the financial year, with a view to directly aligning the individuals' annual incentive opportunity to execution of the Group's business strategy.

+The MD determines the KPIs which are aligned to the delivery of the strategy and performance of the business for other executives.

 Payments under the STI are determined by performance against KPIs.

-STI performance measures and weightings vary by executive depending on individual accountabilities for the financial year 2018.
+STI performance measures and weightings vary by executive depending on individual accountabilities.
 The metrics and their rationale for selection are as follows: